pforret/blog.splashing/_topic/music/pioneer.md

 ---
 # Pioneer

-Pioneer commonly refers to a settler who migrates to previously uninhabited or sparsely inhabited  land.
-In the United States pioneer commonly refers to an American pioneer, a person in American history  who migrated west to join in settling and developing new areas.
+Pioneer commonly refers to a settler who migrates to previously uninhabited or sparsely inhabited  territory.
+In the United States pioneer commonly refers to an American pioneer, a person in American history  who migrated westward to settle in what is now the Western and Midwestern United States.

 ## Unsplash photos